When I first heard about Songza, I thought, “Oh yay, yet another music streaming service.”

 What are people hiring your blog, product or service to do?

 Songza understood my need perfectly and pretty soon, my usual music streaming apps felt like too much work.
-I wanted to pick a playlist, out it on play and focus on something else.
+I wanted to pick a playlist, hit it on play and focus on something else.
 Songza made it really, really easy for me to do so because of the way the product was built and designed.
-As a result it took precedence over other services that were not quite just right, regardless of how long I had been using them, how many of my friends were using them and so forth.
+As a result, it took precedence over other services that were not quite just right, regardless of how long I had used them, how many of my friends were using them and so forth.

 What would people hire ___________ to do?

 It can help you create a marketing plan, blog that readers love, or it can hold you back as you try different strategies that don’t quite fit.